iDevelopper/PBRevealViewController/README.md

 A slide UIViewController subclass for revealing a side (left and/or right) view controller above or below a main view controller for iOS and tvOS, inspired on SWRevealViewController subclass.

+PBRevealViewController is compatible with both iOS and tvOS, and currently works with Swift 3.0 and Objective-C!

 ## Examples

 ![Image](https://github.com/iDevelopper/PBRevealViewController/blob/master/PBRevealViewController_Video.gif)